Do you want to send emails from your Python application?

 When you test the implementation, you should see the file attached to the email message.

 Sending emails through SMTP works well for smaller projects.
 However, it is less secure and slower when compared to using an API-based email provider.
-Using an API-based service is also much faster especially when you need to send bulk emails.

 Understanding SendLayer API Parameters